-They may not sound as good as some of our other top budget picks, but they still have an above-average sound that will be fine for most gamers.
-Console gamers will appreciate their cool PS4 or Xbox complimentary color schemes and good build quality.
-Even though they’re a bit more than $50, they’re a fine choice for those who appreciate a sturdy headset with a great mic.
+Although the Astro A10 deliver deep, punchy bass and a relatively well-balanced treble range, their mid-range can make instruments and vocals sound a little honky.
+They may not sound as good as some of our other top budget picks, but console gamers will appreciate their cool PS4 or Xbox complimentary color schemes and good build quality.
+Even though they’re a bit pricey, they’re a fine choice for those who appreciate a sturdy headset with a great mic.

 Our recommendations above are what we think are currently the best gaming headsets under $50 to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones that are good for gaming.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection, especially if you do not care about having a microphone or wireless features.